 - He was too religious, too manly, too known, too everything to ever even explore what he was doing such a masterful job of concealing.

 - He had alluded to childhood trauma.
 When people do this, they are generally, only alluding to a small fraction of the trauma that was experienced.

-- I realized that attempting to make him my psychological case study, was NONE of my business.
+- I realized that attempting to make him my psychological case study, was a bad idea.
+His business was NONE of mine.
 He was human and so was I. This was so much deeper than “us.”

 - It was too complicated of a puzzle for me to keep attempting to figure out.
 It was hard enough trying to get him to be emotionally available but exclusively straight?
 I realized that it wasn’t my battle to fight.

 People can’t help but communicate who they are.